 CHECKING IN: THE GRAND HYATT HONG KONG

 Now, don’t get me wrong.
 I appreciate “the world’s most visited city” just as much as the next visitor does.
-The energy and euphoria that’s poured into it is unlike any other.
-However, I just couldn’t seem to pull myself away from the enchanted views from my room of the Grand Hyatt Hong Kong.
+The energy and euphoria that’s poured into it are unlike any other.
+However, I just couldn’t seem to pull myself away from the enchanting views from my room of the Grand Hyatt Hong Kong.
 The skyline here in Hong Kong is otherworldly, without question.

 But that’s not all this sensational accommodation has to offer.
 Buckle up, because The Grand Hyatt Hong Kong’s list of bragging rights is a long one.
 Remarkable architecture, culture, cuisine, and spa — it’s all here, waiting for you.

 If, of course, you find it in you to leave the bath tub..